 During the year Clinton Odell provided the funds for another 100 aluminum plant labels, adding to those he had provided in previous years.

 Below: The front page of the new Self Conducted Tour brochure.
 It was eight pages, containing trail descriptions and a map.
-The map is shown in the 1947 history.
-An application for membership in The Friends was included.
+The map is shown below.
+An application for membership in the Friends was included.
 The brochure was printed by the Dayton Company.
 Donald Dayton, President of Daytons was on the Friends Board of Directors.
 PDF image of entire brochure.

 (1) Annual Reports of the Garden Curator to the Board of Park Commissioners - dated February 4, 1953 to Charles E. Doell.

 (2).
 Garden Log

 Photo top of page: The Marsh photographed on May 15, 1952 by Martha Crone.
 Note the open pool of water which was one of the three new pools Martha had excavated in 1947.
 Click on image for the full image.